ridwanspace/multiple-pdf-chatbot-pinecone-openai/README.md

 ![Chatbot](./asset/pinecone.png)

 ### Project Overview
-This repository contains a multiple PDFs chatbot built using Streamlit, Python, Langchain, FAISS, and Vertex AI.
-The chatbot allows users to upload PDF files, specify a service account (JSON), and provide the Google Cloud Platform (GCP) project ID to interact with the chatbot and extract information from the uploaded PDFs.
+This repository contains a multiple PDFs chatbot built using Streamlit, Python, Langchain, Pinecone, and Open AI.
+The chatbot allows users to convert PDF files into vector store (Pinecone's index), then we are able to interact with the chatbot and extract information from the uploaded PDFs.

+Given a knowledge base whose vectors are stored in a pinecone, the chatbot provides answers to the questions that are most relevant to the context (called as knowledge base == vector store).

 ### Tech Stack
 * [**Streamlit**](https://streamlit.io/): A web app framework for Python.
-* [**FAISS**](https://faiss.ai/index.html): a library for efficient similarity search and clustering of dense vectors (Local vector store).
+* [**Pinecone**](https://www.pinecone.io/): an online vector database to store our vectorized pdf files.
 * [**Langchain**](https://python.langchain.com/docs/get_started/introduction): A library for natural language processing (NLP).
-* [**Vertex AI**](https://cloud.google.com/vertex-ai?hl=en): A managed machine learning (ML) platform on Google Cloud.
-It is an alternative for OpenAI.
+* [**Open AI**](https://platform.openai.com/docs/overview): A service to call the llm and embedding model for our QA app

 ### Features
 1. Chat to multiple PDF files.